SimonBaars/cli-audio-visualizer/README.md

 Apache 2.0 – see `LICENSE`.

 Have fun melting your terminal.
 PRs / ideas welcome.
+Tuning the visualizations was a pain in the ass, if you can do a better job, please submit a PR!

 ## Installation